dannyjnwong/SNAP2_Org_Survey/README.md

 # SNAP2_Org_Survey

-This repository contains code used in the analysis and to produce the manuscript for **1.
-Wong DJN, Popham S, Wilson AM, Barneto LM, Lindsay HA, Farmer L, et al.** [Postoperative critical care and high-acuity care provision in the United Kingdom, Australia, and New Zealand](http://www.sciencedirect.com/science/article/pii/S000709121930011X). *British Journal of Anaesthesia.* 2019 Feb 8 (in press).
+This repository contains code used in the analysis and to produce the manuscript for **Wong DJN, Popham S, Wilson AM, Barneto LM, Lindsay HA, Farmer L, et al.** [Postoperative critical care and high-acuity care provision in the United Kingdom, Australia, and New Zealand](http://www.sciencedirect.com/science/article/pii/S000709121930011X). *British Journal of Anaesthesia.* 2019 Feb 8 (in press).

 ## Explanation